 First of all, let’s say that I don’t have a fancy lifestyle.
 Since I completely left my job as a physiotherapist, I also don’t have a home, and when I have one for a while it is in places where the cost of life has nothing to do with developed countries.
-Then I always try to mix up commissioned work for organizations abroad with my personal photographic projects.
+Then I always try to mix up photography teaching and/or commissioned work for organizations abroad with my personal photographic projects.
 I also sell photos to magazines or in prints from time to time.

 I want to learn photography, do you give courses?

 Yes, I sometimes give workshops or seminars in photo clubs and I’m now also offering individual photography workshops which are highly customizable depending on your level and interests.
 To keep it affordable for you, these workshops follow the destinations of my photographic projects.
 You can read the dedicated workshop page for more informations on it works.